BradleyCodeU/bradleycodeu.github.io/_gdad/css/mazeGame.md

 category: html
 title: MC Maze Game
 ---
+NOTE: You may use built-in backgrounds/tiles, but you must DRAW YOUR OWN SPRITES.

 First go to [https://arcade.makecode.com](https://arcade.makecode.com) and sign in with your Microsoft account.

 You must: